 A railway museum, heritage streetscapes and chocolate tours are just three of the delights to discover in Junee, in the beautiful Riverina.
 Stir your curiosity and tempt your tastebuds in the pretty country town, a stop on the Melbourne-Sydney railway and a short drive from Wagga Wagga.

-Tour the roundhouse, the last steam train depot in NSW.
+The Junee Roundhouse Railway Museum is the location of the last steam train depot in NSW.
 When the roundhouse was built in the 1940s, it had the Southern Hemisphere’s largest turntable.
-The turntable is one of the few still operating.
-The annual Junee Rhythm ‘n’ Rail Festival in March celebrates the railway heritage as well as local wines and produce with steam train rides, music and excellent food and wine.
+The turntable is one of the few still operating today.
+Take a guided tour of the museum and roundhouse.

 Places to stay include motels, bed and breakfast and a tourist park with cabins and caravan and camping sites.
 You can even stay in a tastefully converted red rattler rail carriage at Junee Rail Carriage B&B. For the complete railway holiday, take a train from Sydney or Melbourne to Junee.

 By car, Junee is halfway between Sydney and Melbourne.
 The drive from Canberra is about 2h 30min and from Albury less than two hours.
 You can also fly from Sydney or Melbourne to Wagga Wagga Airport, where you can rent a car for the scenic drive northeast to Junee – it’s about 30 minutes.